April 4th 2022

 3. Get your health fix

-“While Christmas is often synonymous with overeating and indulging in rich foods that we wouldn’t usually eat in such large quantities, ensure that you don’t completely overlook getting your 5 a day.
+“While Christmas is often synonymous with overeating and indulging in rich foods that we wouldn’t usually eat in such large quantities, ensure that you don’t completely overlook getting your five-a-day.
 Ensuring you remain hydrated while also avoiding big fluctuations in blood sugar too is important to remember.”

 Nadia Narain, yoga teacher

 1. Try to meditate daily